 The FCC has also proposed a detection sensitivity of -114dBm for ATSC signals.
-Such a detection rule has to be conservative in order to protect the primary user in worst-case fading scenarios.
-However, in the average case, such a rule tends to loose a significant portion of the white space [2].
+Such a detection rule has to be conservative in order to protect the primary user in worst case fading scenarios.
+However, in the average case such a rule tends to loose a significant portion of the white space [15].
 To evaluate the amount of white space recovered by the -114dBm rule we determined the distance at which the signal dropped to the -114dBm level for 50% of the locations, 50% of the time (F(50, 50) rule).
-Ideally a cognitive radio user can be expected to adjust his/her sensing antenna so as to catch the worst fades (remember: if the signal decays below -114dBm the user can use the channel).
+Ideally a cognitive radio user can be expected to adjust his/her antenna so as to catch the worst fades (remember: if the signal decays below -114dBm the user can use the channel).
 But such manoeuvering cannot be performed for all transmitters and channels simultaneously.
 Hence considering the F(50, 50) propagation model is reasonable.
 From Table IV it is clear that the -114dBm rule reduces the available white space by a factor of three.
 This effect is even more dramatic when white space by population is considered.
 In this case the available white space is reduced by a factor of five.

-The impact of the -114dBm rule is visible in Figures 9(a) and (b) which visually depict the available white spaces for various rules for channel 7 and channel 39.
+The impact of the -114dBm rule is visible in Figures 6(a) and (b) which visually depict the available white spaces for various rules for channel 5 and channel 40.
 For both channels, the -114dBm style rules with adjacent channel considerations knocks out a considerable amount of area.
-For co-channel considerations, the pollution viewpoint is more restrictive while for adjacent channel considerations the protection viewpoint is more restrictive.